CHARTING COMPONENT STRENGTH - FINDING THE RIGHT CHARTING TOOL

 YOUR CUSTOMER ORIENTATION / End-User Orientation

 Let me tell you a story about my neighbor / friend who has worked forever at a huge reservation services corp X (the google/amazon of reservation corps.)
 X's marketing people say, "we need a Modern UI software implementation".
-Marketing executives are people that go with the flow of other marketing people.
-This reminds me of President Trump getting elected as all the media and all the experts said Trump didn't have a chance.
-Well, back to my neighbor's company X. X spends large quantities of money, time and frustration on a fancy new modern UI that runs on everything; and then discovers that 90% of the end-users prefer the green-text on black-screen text-based dummy-terminal UI on a PC.
+Company X spends large quantities of money, time and frustration on a new UI that runs on everything; and then discovers that most of the end-users prefer the green-text on black-screen text-based dummy-terminal type UI on a PC.
 The point of the story, know your end-users, and end-users want ease, large amounts of information on a screen, features, stability, speed, and care little about animated user interfaces showing less data per screen.
 Our charts are great at packing information into a chart and then handling resizing.
 Please do your own end-user research and do not make the same mistakes others are making.
 Improve your application, but improve toward end-user orientation and not market hype.
 A nice looking quick application may be what your end-users desire.
 If you've read this far, let me know you've read this with a discount of fifteen percent, use promo code 15xrob on our order screen.
 And as another example, Wells Fargo lately updated their web based UI and how many are finding it more frustrating?
 I know I sure do.

-WHO IS THE FASTEST, WPF HYPE: Winform still dominates, but there seems to be more WPF apps being developed lately.
-I recommend Winforms over WPF.
-Or if WPF is a must, then I recommend a simple home brewed MVVM pattern that will allow for Winform and WPF apps to be developed simultaneously.
-Why?
-I have a hard time putting faith in WPF that is tied to DirectX9 and MS has never professionally documented how to draw with shared DirectX surfaces (which is the only way to truly draw a control in WPF.)
-Maybe MS wants WPF to disappear like Silverlight.
-It would be absolutely terrible but I could see MS forcing the "store concept" (ugh) and letting WPF die and UWP live to promote the store and Win10.
-However UWP is tied to Win10 which is not practical when we have to deal with Win7 for many years to come.
-With Win10 now running x86 on a Qualcomm chip, the entire winrt and univeral-windows concept evaporates.
-Remember, the real reason winrt was invented was to support ARM.
+WPF FUTURE?: Winform still dominates (late 2014 early 2015 MS says 10% of all newly created Visual Studio Projects were using the WPF project template and now in 2017 we can speculate the number has risen significantly, however Winforms still dominates.)
+MS continues to make none to minimal effort in supporting WPF given MS has the resources of a multi billion dollar corporation.
+I highly recommend Winforms over WPF.
+Or if WPF is a must, then I recommend keeping Winforms in mind for your future projects.
+One should question the future of WPF that is tied to DirectX9 and MS has minimally documented how to draw with shared DirectX surfaces (which is the only method to truly draw a control in WPF.)
+MS may want WPF to disappear like Silverlight.
+One could see MS encouraging the "store concept" and letting WPF die and UWP live to promote the store and Win10.
+However UWP is tied to Win10 which is not immediately practical when we have to support Win7.
+UWP is limiting in file access, network communication and other areas which makes it questionable.
+If MS removes these limitations then WPF does has a future but called UWP.
+Though WPF and UWP still have issues of not having Windows handles, or messages, and being radically different from normal Windows apps.
+With Win10 now running x86 on a Qualcomm chip, the entire WinRT and Univeral-Windows concept evaporates.
+Remember, the real reason WinRT was invented was to support ARM.
 But now all x86 apps will run out of the box on ARM.
+Soon x64 too.
 MS knows the WPF drawing system is so poor they won't clearly and completely document 1) why one has to share a dx11 surface with dx9 in what seems like an afterthought and waste of resources in creating both dx9 and dx11 devices and contexts, 2) no inherent support of MSAA so one has to create an additional dx11 msaa surface, and copy/merge the msaa data into the non MSAA surface used by dx9 (huge waste of resources and precious bandwidth), 3) to handle sync issues, the render loop must use gpu loop/wait cycles to eat time on the gpu (the third and worst type of waste.)
 None of this waste is required for Winforms, MFC, OCX,or VCL interfaces.
-I hope MS improves WPF for everyone's sake but it's risky to wish MS to do something.
-And for those saying WPF is fastest, or they have the fastest solution, the truth is WPF is the SLOWEST and most WASTEFUL possible way to draw anything non DirectX or DirectX (granted it is quick, but not the fastest, and for example, Adobe’s Audition would never use it.)
+I have yet to research fully how UWP addresses DirectX interop different from WPF as I know MS did make improvements.
+I hope MS improves WPF and UWP for everyone's sake but it's risky to wish MS to do something.
+And I hope MS improves Winforms by simply adding an XAML Winform control layout feature and controls that truly do not flicker.
+And for those saying WPF is fastest, or they have the fastest solution, the truth is WPF is the slowest and most wasteful possible way to draw anything non DirectX or DirectX (granted it is quick, but not the fastest, and for example, Adobe’s Audition would never use it.)
 If you decompile our Wpf interfaces, you will see our OnRender simply calls a function in our native PEGRP DLL of PErender2DX using Direct2D or PErender3DX using Direct3D.
 All our drawing is done natively at the same native DirectX level and highly specific and optimized to its purpose and not using a generic library managed by no official source.
-The truth is for 20 years Gigasoft and ProEssentials has been one of; if not the fastest with the best date time, text, and overall rendering ai.
+For 20 years Gigasoft and ProEssentials has been one of; if not the fastest with the best date time, text, and overall rendering ai.
 Granted we are evolving and sometimes we delay adopting/discovering a faster code path to support older OSs, but our framework is inherently faster and will always evolve to be the faster.
 We are professional electrical engineers, and like physicists, mathematicians, and computer science engineers, we should not lie, and we should know when being lied to.
 True Windows developers should hate that WPF controls do not have "Windows Handles" or use "Windows Messages".
 WPF is not a true Windows thing, it's something that runs on Windows.
 Plenty of companies were harmed financially when VBXs led to OCXs, and then VB6 led to VB.NET, and now some who don't know MS's history might think WPF or UWP is better than Winforms.
-How is radically different, or potentially limiting, or potentially dead, be better?
-Winforms is better than WPF because it uses "Windows Handles and Messages" and is more in tune with Windows (any latest DirectX talks directly to any control with a Windows handle.)
+How is radically different from Windows, or potentially limiting, or potentially dead, be better?
+Winforms is better than WPF because it uses "Windows Handles and Messages" and any latest or future DirectX may talk directly to any control with a Windows handle.
+Winforms is a lighter weight and less agressive style of runtime.
 And as always, old school MFC/ATL/Windows is a great development strategy and why MS, Adobe, Apple, and everyone writing critical Windows apps uses it because it does not change and it talks directly to the OS; and how nice is that?
 Never stop learning, and sometimes learning the true common denominator way of writing Windows apps is not such a bad thing.

 CLIENT- SIDE: our meat and potatoes strength.